cwinters/korra/README.md

     [@request-body-reference]

-The first line is common to pretty much every load testing tool -- an HTTP method and URL to hit. __Korra__ supports the following HTTP methods: GET, HEAD, OPTIONS, PATCH, POST, and PUT.
-Adding more is fairly trivial.
+The first line is common to pretty much every load testing tool -- an HTTP method and URL to hit. __Korra__ supports the HTTP methods: GET, HEAD, OPTIONS, PATCH, POST, and PUT.
+Adding more is fairly trivial but we need a good use case.

-Similar to [Vegeta](https://github.com/tsenart/vegeta) __Korra__ supports both per-request headers and request bodies.
+Similar to [Vegeta](https://github.com/tsenart/vegeta) __Korra__ supports both
+per-request headers and request bodies.
 Headers are sent as-is, though we trim any leading and trailing whitespace from both the key and value.
 Empty values are not allowed.

 Request body references are paths relative to the script file with the content of the body, and __Korra__ will refuse to start if any body reference is